vladdeSV/me-generator/README.md

 ## Project
 The projects consists of multiple parts:
+- *Generator*, rulebook for how image should be combined
 - *SVG combiner*, combines multiple `.svg` files into one
-- *Generator*, rulebook for how image should be combined (generating by seed)

 ## Hack
 Please keep in mind; in essence, this is a glorified SVG-combiner.
 An image is generated from a rulebook.
 This rulebook specifies the images which will be used, and all rules when generating the image.